catalyst-cloud/catalystcloud-docs/source/tutorials.rst

 VRRP Testing
 ============

-We should now have a working VRRP setup so lets try it out!
+We should now have a working VRRP setup so let's try it out!
 We should be able to curl the floating IP associated with our virtual router:

 .. code-block:: bash